danielhenrymantilla/with_locals.rs/guide/src/cps-ergonomics.md

     ```rust,ignore
 {{#include snippets/cps-nested-refcell.rs:16:26}}
     ```

+      - That's not an easy to read signature:

+        > How quickly can one spot `&'local Bar`?

+        It's the actually "returned / yielded" value!

+        > What's this `-> R` noise?

+        Nothing relevant to the signature, for sure!

   - Wouldn't it be better if our pseudo-return value was in a more "return value"-looking place?